 6. Here, I am using the term libidinal as it relates to Afropessimism’s use of libidinal economy as defined by Jared Sexton through Frank Wilderson III: “Jared Sexton describes libidinal economy as ‘the economy, or distribution and arrangement, of desire and identification (their condensation and displacement), and the complex relationship between sexuality and the unconscious.’
 Needless to say, libidinal economy functions variously across scales and is as ‘objective’ as political economy.
 Importantly, it is linked not only to forms of attraction, affection and alliance, but also to aggression, destruction, and the violence of lethal consumption.
 He emphasizes that it is “the whole structure of psychic and emotional life,” something more than, but inclusive of or traversed by, what Gramsci and other marxists call a ‘structure of feeling’; it is “a dispensation of energies, concerns, points of attention, anxieties, pleasures, appetites, revulsions, and phobias capable of both great mobility and tenacious fixation.’”

 7. Thank you to Isabela Miñana Lovelace, a wonderful geologist, who indirectly introduced me to the term ‘imbrication’ as it relates to sedimentology and the practice of telling time through layers/imbrications of prehistoric ash and charcoal.

 8. Pulled from @jatella on Twitter quote tweeting @_Rawilcox “this is what ‘introducing invention’ into existence’ really means.
 Can we invent a vocabulary, a signifying chain, a symbolic order wherein le nègre is not the quilting point; a system of logic whose concrete universal isn’t the nigger?
 The jury is still out.”
 29 Apr.
 2022

-9. Other acknowledgements: thank you to carlos gomez for being a gorgeous interlocutor, editor, and friend.
+9. Other acknowledgments: thank you to carlos gomez for being a gorgeous interlocutor, editor, and friend.
 Thank you to Chris Velez, Zach Mclane, Joshua Westerman, and Reddit user Macguffawin for being so generous and talking through semiotic exercises with me.
 Thank you to TJ Shin for meditating with me in the (non)world of ash.
 Thank you to Cielo Saucedo for being an incredible friend and interlocutor during this process.
 And thank you to Sophie Friedman-Pappas for introducing me to the history of the Khian Sea, without your friendship and generosity, this research wouldn’t be what it has become.